 - Do keep an eye on the weather yourself - if it's cloudy the day before you might want to reschedule

 There are normally 3-4 flights schedules per day.
-Early morning, mid morning, early afternoon and afternoon.
+Early morning, mid morning, early afternoon and late afternoon.

 A typical morning flight consists of: